jordanadrianoo/Command-Line-Notes/Vim/README.md

 # Vim command Lines

 This section will keep track of helpful commands used throughout Vim editing tool.
-This tool is used to edit line of code within the console command.
+This tool is used to edit lines of code within the console command.

 ## Installing Vim